HVML/PurC/README.md

 ```

 Assume you named the enhanced version as `hello-10.hvml`, we can run
-the two program as two coroutines in parallel by specifying the flag `-l`:
+the two program as two coroutines in parallel by specifying the command line
+flag `-l`:

 ```bash
     $ purc -l hello-10.hvml hello-10.hvml